WiiExpertise/brt-tools/README.md

 # BRT (Bundle Ref Table) Tools
-This tool allows for reading, writing, and converting BundleRefTable resources from EA's Frostbite game engine to a JSON format
+This tool allows for reading, writing, and converting BundleRefTable resources from EA's Frostbite game engine to and from a JSON format

 ## Supported Functionality
 - Convert BRT .res file to .json
 - Convert .json file to BRT .res file

-## Supported Games
+## Currently Supported Games (full support unless otherwise noted)
+- Madden NFL 24
-- Madden NFL 25 (BRT <-> JSON)
+- Madden NFL 25
-- EA SPORTS FC 24 (BRT <-> JSON)
+- EA SPORTS FC 24

-## To Do List
-- Add support for different BRT format versions
+- Dragon Age: The Veilguard

+## Adding New Games
+- Before a game can be added to the supported games list, it must be tested.
+To do this, take a BRT resource from the game, convert it to JSON, and then convert the JSON back to BRT resource without any modifications.
+Then, attempt to use the converted resource in the game and see if it still works as expected.
+- Open a new issue with your findings.
+Include what game(s) you have tested.
+Please include a copy of the original BRT resource from the game(s), especially if it does not work.

 ## Usage
 1. Download the latest executable from [releases](https://github.com/WiiExpertise/brt-tools/releases/latest)